June 6, 2006. Written by Paula Jones

 There are no hard and fast rules these days of course, but the order of toasts/speeches traditionally follows the order of: father of the bride, groom, best man, and other toasts.
 It’s growing more and more popular for brides to make a speech too!
 So here’s a brief run-down of the traditional order of the toasts, and who says what about whom.

 As the bridal couple are central to the day, whoever makes the first speech/toast ends by toasting the bride and groom.
 Traditionally this is the father of the bride.
 He:

 Also, the bride, and sometimes the bridesmaid/maid of honour, are becoming increasingly more likely to say few words to mark the day.
 Generally, these toasts will come between the groom and best man.

 The chief bridesmaid:

 Are you looking for a speech writer?
 Take a look in our directory!
 Or are you just in need of some advice on writing your own wedding speeches and toasts?
-Check out our speech writing pages or talk to hundreds of our brides in the Confetti forums.Your guide to the traditional wedding reception order of events Traditionally,...read more
+Check out our speech writing pages or talk to hundreds of our brides in the Confetti forums.Inspirational ideas, sample speeches and a reminder of what to...read more